He was one of the most recognized names in modern science.

 Stephen Hawking’s message is bold.
-Though the inspiration he leaves today originates from the inspiration of his time, Albert Einstein.
+Though the inspiration he left today originates from the inspiration of his time, Albert Einstein.
 Often called “Einstein” in school, he quickly developed a high aptitude for quantitative and scientific subjects, specifically mathematics and physics.
 His interstellar interests, along with help from mathematical physicist Roger Penrose, led Hawking to work on the fundamental laws that govern the universe.

-A modern day genius
+A modern-day genius

-Holding the post as the Lucasian professor of mathematics at Cambridge University since 1979, and as the owner of 12 honorary degrees, he is an example of the limits one can achieve when they continue to fight, regardless of the odds that stack up against success.
+Holding the post as the Lucasian professor of mathematics at Cambridge University since 1979, and as the owner of 12 honorary degrees, he was an example of the limits one can achieve when they continue to fight, regardless of the odds that stack up against success.
 Though he may have had many battles with depression, his own body and mind, his desire for a “theory of everything” always substantially surpassed his willingness to give up.

 Stephen Hawking: A Legacy like no other

 Stephen Hawking is considered to be one of the most influential theoretical physicists of all time.
-He consistently demonstrates the true ability of willingness and desire to overcome mental and physical boundaries.
+He consistently demonstrated the true ability of willingness and desire to overcome mental and physical boundaries.
 His legacy holds countless chapters of triumph and hardship that continues to inspire young minds to pursue the ever-expanding fields of science.